What are you doing to yourself?

 |probar||to try on||to taste, to try|

 In some dialects of Spanish, verbs that aren’t typically required to be reflexive can be made reflexive to add extra emphasis.
-Lingvist’s online Spanish course allows you to select one based on where you plan to use the language the most.
+If you study Spanish online with Lingvist, you can choose one based on where you plan to use the language the most.

 Common Uses for Reflexive Verbs